sciffany/sciffany.github.io/index.md

 </h2>

-I am always up to work on projects that will make an impact on the community.
+I am always up to work on projects that will impact the community, and am always up for a challenge.
 Get in touch at
 <a class="u-email" href="mailto:{{ site.email }}">{{ site.email }}</a>